emrahcom/emrah-jessie/README.md

 Requirements
 ============
 `emrah-jessie` requires a Debian Jessie host with a minimal install and Internet access during the installation.
-It's not a good idea to use a desktop machine or a production server as a host machine.
-Please, use one of the following as a host:
+It's not a good idea to use your desktop machine or a production server as a host machine.
+Please, use one of the followings as a host:
 * a cloud host from a hosting/cloud service (Digital Ocean's droplet, Amazon EC2 instance etc)
 * a virtual machine (VMware, VirtualBox etc)
 * a Linux container (LXC)